We examine the best international SIM cards for teachers looking to save money abroad

 One final point that I like about One SIM Card is that they have been reviewed as one of the best international SIM cards for iPhone users.
 Considering that the iPhone has a comfortable 15% of the total market share for smartphones worldwide that means a significant number of people can benefit using the One SIM card.

 Though it is the cheapest option for calling, texting, and data rates that I came across, unlike some other international SIM card providers they don’t provide you with the SIM card for free.
 Instead, you pay for the SIM card which comes loaded with a specified amount of money (usually $10) and then you top up with whatever else amount you would like.
 Other international SIM card providers provide you with the card for free and then you just put whatever amount of money you would like into the top up.

 Who should use an international SIM card?

 Not everyone is going to need an international SIM card.
-As we discussed above if you are going to be in a country that has a stable service at a comparable price then you will be fine just getting a local SIM card from a carrier in that country.
+As we discussed above, if you are going to be in a country that has a stable service at a comparable price then you will be fine just getting a local SIM card from a carrier in that country.
 However, this isn’t always an option.
 Even in countries that have great phone service, you may not be able to get a local SIM card.
-For example, in China, foreign citizens are not allowed to sign up for SIM cards.
+For example, in China, foreign national are increasingly finding it difficult to sign up for SIM cards.
 One way that people get around this is by having a Chinese national sign up for the SIM, however, it is just as good if not better having your own.
 Many countries around the world are beginning to follow this lead and making it difficult to obtain a local SIM.
 This is where an international SIM card can come in.